libMobility: A Python library for hydrodynamics at the Smoluchowski level: Theory

-which is chosen to ensure that the system satisfies the fluctuation-dissipation theorem\cite{Landau:Fluid}.
-The force density $\vec{f}$ comes from the forces ($\vec{F}$) and torques ($\vec{T}$) acting on the particles, and be expressed in an Immersed Boundary (IB) framework via:
+The first term, $\vec{f}$, comes from the external forces ($\vec{F}$) and torques ($\vec{T}$) acting on the particles.
+This is expressed in an Immersed Boundary (IB) framework via

-This IB formulation of Brownian dynamics is described in more detail by the authors of.\cite{Delong_BD_without_GF_2014} The monopolar (force) and dipolar (torque) contributions are spread to the fluid over a finite volume following the IBM mediated by regularized envelope functions $\delta_F$ and $\delta_T$ centered around particles.
-Different models use different regularization functions to cater to different boundary conditions, particle geometries or computational efficiency needs.
+where the force density $\vec{f}$ at the point $\vec{x}$ has contributions from $N$ particles with labels $i\in[1,N]$ located at positions $\vec{x}_i$.
+This IB formulation of Brownian dynamics is described in more detail by Delong \textit{et al.} \cite{Delong_BD_without_GF_2014} The monopolar (force) and dipolar (torque) contributions are spread to the fluid over a finite volume following the IBM mediated by regularized envelope functions $\delta_F$ and $\delta_T$ centered at particles.
+Different models use different regularization functions to cater to different boundary conditions, particle geometries, or computational efficiency needs.
 Examples include Gaussian kernels\cite{ForceCoupling_Fluctuations} or Peskin kernels\cite{IBM_PeskinReview}.

-We impose the kinetic constraint on the particles,
+On the other hand, the so-called thermal drift term in \cref{eq:fpcoup}, represented as ${\vec{f}}_{th}$, is a forcing of thermal origin necessary to ensure that the system satisfies detailed balance. \cite{SELM,roux_brownian_1992} Following the discussion in Sec.
+II.A of Delong \textit{et al.}, \cite{Delong_BD_without_GF_2014} this term can be written as